-Richard Corbridge, Chief Information Officer for the Health Service Executive in Ireland and previously from the NIHR Clinical Research Network.
-Richard has a wealth of experience in the Health and Clinical Research sector leading various informatics delivery elements; business change, benefits management and Information security projects.
-He has specialised in IT development, procurement and implementation across national and local health care arenas in the UK for more than fifteen years.
+Richard has a wealth of experience in the Health and Clinical Research sector leading various informatics delivery elements; business change, benefits management and information security projects.
+He has specialised in IT development, procurement and implementation across national and local health care arenas in the UK for more than 20 years.

 To see the daily ins and outs of this work follow: @R1chardatron on Twitter